Images © ITV Studios, 1969 / Composition @ Alan Hayes © 2024

 Images © ITV Studios, 1969

 • At 9 minutes and 4 seconds, Sheldon, in the passenger seat of Jeff's Vauxhall, is wearing a grey suit and yellow tie.
 Jeff, in the driving seat, takes a single snapshot of the man who claims to be Marty, but when Jeff develops the photograph at home it shows Sheldon wearing a dark overcoat and no tie is visible.
-A short while later, when Jeff shows the photograph to the real Marty Hopkirk it is a different photo again with a wider framing and a diffrent pose from actor Ray Brooks.
+A short while later, when Jeff shows the photograph to the real Marty Hopkirk it is a different photo again with a wider framing and a different pose from actor Ray Brooks.
 To add insult to injury, this photograph shows the driving seat from which Jeff took the picture - and it is empty!

 Images © ITV Studios, 1969